Kartrexofficial/Blurnie/README.md

 If you face any issues using my Module Either Pull Request or Contact me on [Telegram](https://telegram.me/KartrexOfficial)

 # Special Thanks
-Special Thanks to CN Developers on where I got knowledge about Blur And Animation xmls ..
+Special Thanks to CN Developers on where I got knowledge about Blur And Animation xmls.

 [Module Template] Thanks to [MMT-Extended](https://github.com/Zackptg5/MMT-Extended) by [Zackptg5](https://github.com/Zackptg5)

+[Banner] Thanks to [WDableuW](https://t.me/WDableuW) by [Adi](http://telegram.me/adiLohar)